 - "Get out there during the busy times of day, like lunch (11:00am-1:00pm) during the week when people or working or dinner any day of the week from 4:30pm-9:00pm.
 Sitting in your car when people don't normally order food is a waste of your time."

-- "Bigger orders, say like a $100 order from a place like Cheesecake Factory, will usually result in a decent tip after you drop off the chow.
+- "Bigger orders, say like from a place like Cheesecake Factory, will usually result in a decent tip after you drop off the chow.
 So, I try to accept as many of those kinds of orders as possible."

 - "Listen up, this is an incredibly important tip.
 I get the most orders and tips during really bad weather and when big national sporting events are on TV, especially if a local team is involved.
 People hate going out to get food during howling snow or rain storms or right in the middle of the Super Bowl, right?
 So do I stay inside glued to the flatscreen?
 Heck no. I go out and Dash to bring customers their meals so they can stay inside where it's warm and dry.
 I've gotten some pretty amazing tips delivering large orders to guys watching a playoff game or when it's snowing or pouring rain out.
 Just make sure you have a good sturdy umbrella in the car and wear warm winter clothes."